Naimcse56/float-spellout/README.md

 $service = new FloatNumberSpelloutService();
 $result = $service->convert(123.45);

-// Output will be 'one hundred twenty-three point forty-five'
+// Output will be 'one hundred twenty-three point four five'
 </pre>